C*-algebras of stable rank one and their Cuntz semigroups: Introduction

 \begin{thm*}[\ref{thm:CuARiesz}, \ref{Cstarinf-semilattice}] Let $A$ be a C*-algebra of stable rank one.
 Then $\Cu(A)$ has the Riesz interpolation property.
 If $A$ is also separable, then every pair of elements in $\Cu(A)$ has an infimum, and addition in $\Cu(A)$ is distributive over the infimum operation. \end{thm*}

-This theorem proves especially useful when combined with the properties of the Cuntz semigroup encapsulated in the abstract axioms of Cu-semigroups.
+This theorem proves especially useful when combined with the properties encapsulated in the abstract axioms of Cu-semigroups.
 Equipped with these tools, we tackle a number of questions which we describe next.

 \begin{pgr}\emph{A conjecture by Blackadar and Handelman.} Let $A$ be a unital C*-algebra.
 A map $d\colon W(A)\to [0,\infty)$ is called a dimension function if it is additive, order-preserving and maps the class of the unit to $1$.
 In other words, a dimension function is a state on $W(A)$.
 Denote by $\DF(A)$ the set of all dimension functions endowed with the topology of pointwise convergence.
 Blackadar and Handelman conjectured in \cite{BlaHan82DimFct} that $\DF(A)$ is a Choquet simplex for all C*-algebras $A$.
 This conjecture has been confirmed in a number of instances, but remains open in general; see \cite{Per97StructurePositive,BroPerTom08CuElliottConj,AntBosPerPet14GeomDimFct,Sil16arX:ConjDF}.
 The Riesz Interpolation Property in the Cuntz semigroup readily implies that $\DF(A)$ is a Choquet simplex.
 We thus confirm the Blackadar-Handelman conjecture for all unital C*-algebras of stable rank one: